astroML/sklearn_tutorial/doc/practical.rst

 cross-validation error is very high.
 Plotted for comparison is the intrinsic error (this is the scatter artificially added to the data: click on the above image to see the source code).
 For this toy dataset, error = 1.0 is the best we can hope to attain.
-Choosing `d`=6 in this case gets us very close to the optimal error.
+Choosing `d` = 6 in this case gets us very close to the optimal error.

 The astute reader will realize that something is amiss here: in the above plot,